Indonesian

 In the big scheme of things, Sumatra didn't have great coffee quality this year, and good crops are really hard to find.
 But this Sumatra is extraordinary.
 These beans are meticulously sorted with only the largest and cleanest beans making the cut, which is almost unheard of in Sumatra.
 Most Sumatran coffee is riddled with broken beans, bug marks, chaff, and a variety of bean sizes.
 Furthermore, the beans are packed in a GrainPro bag right at the farm for ultimate freshness, so when the coffee comes to my door, it’s as if it just came down from the mountain.
 The labor involved in producing this coffee is mind-boggling.

 For this reason, Iskandar is extremely rare, only a couple hundred bags a year at most, and the whole world tries to get it.
 It is only sold direct from the farm, and it is only for sale a couple days a year.
-This year has been a hard year for quality in Sumatra, and only 20 bags were able to be produced.
+It's also known as Suku Batak.